 While Venmo is more geared towards consumer-to-business transactions and is extensively used by the younger population for its social tools, more and more customers are using Zelle for paying bills and transferring large amounts of funds.
 It is mostly due to the platform’s ease of use and a rapidly expanding ecosystem of banks on the Zelle network.

-Though Venmo is mostly free to use, it charges users a certain amount of fee for instantly transferring money from your Venmo account to a bank.
-Zelle doesn’t charge any fee for sending or receiving money, which usually takes less than an hour.
+Though Venmo is mostly free to use, it charges a certain fee for instantly transferring money from the Venmo account to a bank.
+Zelle, on the other hand, doesn’t charge any fee.

 Moreover, while both platforms have sending limits in place for account holders, the limits on Zelle vary greatly depending on the partner bank.
 The sending limit on verified Venmo accounts is capped at $4,999 weekly (on person-to-person payments).

-To conclude, whether you should use Venmo or Zelle for mobile payments really depends on your specific needs.
-If you want to effortlessly split bills at a restaurant or bar, then Venmo is what you need.
+To conclude, using Venmo or Zelle for mobile payments depends on your specific needs.
+If you want to split bills at a restaurant or bar effortlessly, then Venmo is what you need.
 But if you’re looking for a platform to pay bills and transfer money directly to bank accounts instantly, then Zelle is for you.

 According to the Precedence Research report, the global P2P payment market size will reach $9.87 trillion by 2030, growing at a CAGR of 20.16% from 2023 to 2030.

 The key factors behind this phenomenal growth include the increasing adoption of online banking and mobile banking, as well as the expansion of the e-commerce sector in developing countries like India and China.
 Furthermore, digitalization in various sectors and technological breakthroughs will make P2P platforms more reliable and easy to use.